kalebsofer/kafka-demo/README.md

-A repository for storing learnings on Apache Kafka.
+A repository for learnings on Apache Kafka.